This post may contain affiliate links.

 Be sure to drizzle any drippings from the skillet over the chicken!

 This chicken is so versatile.
-It’s great over rice with this Yogurt Cucumber Salad or tossed with some noodles (rice, soba or ramen).
-But it’s also great turned into a salad and/or stuffed into a pita or wrap.
+I like to serve it over rice with my Yogurt Cucumber Salad or tossed with some noodles (rice, soba or ramen).
+I also like to serve the cutlets on a brioche bun with some Romaine lettuce and a slather of mayo—easiest chicken sandwich!

 To turn it into a chicken salad, slice the cooked chicken then toss with cilantro, golden raisins, sliced green onions and a splash of vinegar.